Following the 2005

 2010 Hall of Fame inductee is....
 Jason Heinemann

 Jason won the Los Angeles Lakers fantasy basketball league in 2006 and 2007, took 2nd in 2008, and then followed that up with championships in 2009 and 2010.
 Four championships and a 2nd in the same league, over a 5 year period, earned his induction.

 2009 Hall of Fame inductee is....
 Benjamin Brunton

 Ben won the Oakland A's fantasy baseball league for 5 straight years: 2006, 2007, 2008, 2009 and 2010.
-After his 4th, he was recognized as an FSRU dynasty, and inducted.
-Five consecutive league championships stands as a record on FSRU, and its one record that could stand for a while.
-Ben is a two sport champion having won the St. Louis Rams league in 2011.
+After his 4th consecutive championship, he grabbed the dynasty tag and sealed his induction.
+He then went on to win his 5th consecutive league championships, which stands today as a record on FSRU.
+That is one record that could stand for a while.
+Ben is a three sport champion.

 2008 Hall of Fame inductee is....
 Dan Klawitter